What is an accessory apartment?

 - Schedule 1 - Designer Information

-- 2 copies of the detailed site plan showing lot dimensions together with all buildings setbacks to lot lines and both garage and driveway dimensions
+- A digital copy* of the detailed site plan showing lot dimensions together with all buildings, setbacks to lot lines and both garage interior and driveway dimensions.*

-- 2 copies of the all floor plans drawn to scale with dimensions
+- A digital copy* of all floor plans drawn to scale with dimensions

 - Letter of Authorization signed by owner (if applicant is an agent)

-The permit fee for residential interior renovations is $0.84/ft2
+The permit fee for residential interior renovations is $1.10/ft2